 |Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-The FNR behaves as a constant temperature source, That constant temperature is 445 degrees C. The steam generator acts as a constant temperature load.
-That temperature is chosen to be 320 degrees C to avoid precipitation of solid NaOH at 318 C under low load conditions.
-At low load conditions the primary sodium discharge temperature is 445 degrees C, the primary sodium return temperature is 320 degrees C, the secondary sodium discharge temperature is 445 degrees C and the secondary sodium return temperature is 320 degrees C. Thus at low load conditions the primary sodium differential temperature is:
+The FNR behaves as a constant temperature source, That constant temperature is 440 degrees C to keep the inside of the fuel tube material below 460 degrees C. The fuel tubes are designed for a 20 degree C temperature drop across the fuel tube wall at maximum rated thermal load.
+The intermediate heat exchanger and the steam generator are designed for a 10 degree C temperature drop across the tube walls at maximum rated thermal load.
+The steam generator which has a pressure control valve acts as a constant temperature load.
+That temperature is chosen to be 320 degrees C to avoid precipitation of solid NaOH at 318 C on the sodium side of the steam generator heat exchange tubes.
+It is difficult to keep NaOH completely out of the secondary liquid sodium.
+At half load conditions the primary sodium discharge temperature is 440 degrees C, the primary sodium return temperature is 330 degrees C, the secondary sodium discharge temperature is 435 degrees C and the secondary sodium return temperature is 325 degrees C. Thus at half load conditions the primary sodium differential temperature is:

-In principle the primary sodium differential temperature at high loads can be increased by programming the steam generator pressure to decrease as the load increases.
-At low loads the water temperature is programmed to be 320 C. At high loads the water temperature is programmed to be 305 C. Then at high loads the primary sodium dischare temperature is 445 C, the secondary sodium discharge temperature is 430 C, the secondary sodium return temperature is 320 C and the primary sodium return temperature is 335 C. Then the primary differential temperature is:
+In principle the primary sodium differential temperature at high loads could be increased by programming the steam generator pressure to decrease as the steam load increases.
+At low loads the steam generator water temperature is programmed to be 320 C. At high loads the steam generator water temperature is programmed to be 310 C. Then at high loads the primary sodium discharge temperature is 440 C, the secondary sodium discharge temperature is 430 C, the secondary sodium return temperature is 320 C and the primary sodium return temperature is 330 C. Then the primary differential temperature is:

-However, dropping from a water temperature of 320 C to a water temperature of 305 C with increasing load corresponds to a significant pressure drop and a major increase in turbine size.
+However, dropping from a steam generator water temperature of 320 C to a steam generator water temperature of 310 C with increasing load corresponds to a significant pressure drop and a major increase in turbine size.
 It is desirable if possible to maintain a constant water temperature and pressure in the steam generator.
-To do so we must have adequate natural circulation of primary liquid sodium through the reactor with a 95 degree C temperature drop.
+To do so we must have adequate natural circulation of primary liquid sodium through the reactor with a 100 degree C primary sodium temperature differential.

 A FNR operates in the "normal" mode of the reactor following the turbine.
-The electricity generation is controlled by controlling the steam flow fed to the turbine.
-After the generator is synchronized to the line and connected to the line comparison of the instantaneous power actually generated to the power setpoint provides an error signal that controls the secondary sodium flow that generates steam which feeds the turbine.
+The electricity generation is controlled by controlling the secondary sodium flow which controls the steam flow fed to the turbine.
+After the generator is synchronized and connected to the line comparison of the instantaneous power actually generated to the power setpoint provides an error signal that controls the secondary sodium flow.
 The steam generator water temperature is 320 C (608 F) and the corresponding saturated steam pressure is 1637.3 psi (11.25 MPa).

 The steam input to the turbine is at a lower pressure than the steam in the steam generator.
 At full load the turbine input pressure is typically about 11.25 MPa but may drop to almost zero at very low loads such as during synchronization of the generator to the line at which time the steam generator pressure regulating valve is almost closed.

-In normal operation the FNR maintains a constant primary liquid sodium top surface temperature of 445 degrees C. Depending on the thermal load the secondary liquid sodium discharge temperature fed to the steam generator will be in the range 430 C to 445 C. The steam fed to the turbine is hotter than the water temperature in the steam generator and hence is dry.
+In normal operation the FNR maintains a constant primary liquid sodium top surface temperature of 440 degrees C. Depending on the thermal load the secondary liquid sodium discharge temperature fed to the steam generator will be in the range 430 C to 440 C. The steam fed to the turbine is hotter than the 320 C water temperature in the steam generator and hence is dry.
 Under heavy loads this steam temperature will likely fall to about 410 C.

-Due to the saturation pressure-temperature relationship for water this control loop in effect regulates the water temperature in the steam generator at about 320 C which in turn, due to the large heat exchange area in the steam generator, sets the secondary liquid sodium return temperature in the range 320 C to 335 C. By indirectly controlling the secondary liquid sodium return temperature this control loop also maintains the desired primary liquid sodium temperature profile in the FNR.
+Due to the saturation pressure-temperature relationship for water the steam generator pressure control valve in effect regulates the water temperature in the steam generator at about 320 C which in turn, due to the large heat exchange area in the steam generator, sets the secondary liquid sodium return temperature in the range 320 C to 330 C. By indirectly controlling the secondary liquid sodium return temperature this control loop also maintains the desired primary liquid sodium temperature profile in the FNR.

-The flow of condenser water injected into the steam geneator is controlled to maintain the desired water level in the steam generator.
+The flow of condenser water injected into the steam generator is controlled to maintain the desired water level in the steam generator.

 FNR THERMAL STEP RESPONSE: